spiderlili/Game-Conference-Notes/DevelopBrighton2022/Developing Technical Skills to Increase Your Creativity.md

 _"Become technical.
 You can learn that.
 If you're creative and technical you're unstoppable!" - Robert Rodriguez_
 - Technical skills are beneficial to creatives, but many creative individuals shudder at the thought of learning Python or other technical skills and block themselves from reaching their full potential.
 Developing technical skills and learning skills in new areas will increase your creativity by creating new pathways in your brain.
 - Get comfortable with being uncomfortable: it's OK to be afraid!
 - Preserverance is key: be honest about what you don't know and get support.
+Everyone feels like an imposter sometimes and that's okay.
 - Don't work in isolation.

 # How Creative Brains Work